BedrockStreaming/xo-archiver/README.md

         To be used with --archived-vm-name

   get-metadata-from-local-files
-        Checks that local files contain mandatory informations: SR-ID and a readable XVA-file.
+        Checks that local files contain mandatory information: SR-ID and a readable XVA-file.
         To be used with --archived-vm-name or --vm-id or --vm-name

   clean
-        Removes local files associated with the provided selector inside LOCAL_TMP_DIR This script handles local files properly, but in case of an error, it may be necessary to run this command.
+        Removes local files associated with the provided selector inside LOCAL_TMP_DIR.
+        This script handles local files properly, but in case of an error, it may be necessary to run this command.
         To be used with --archived-vm-name or --vm-id or --vm-name